zen planner reviews · 2026

 Is Zen Planner worth it?

-Zen Planner is worth it for CrossFit boxes and martial arts schools — its heritage and product surface fit those operations natively.
+Zen Planner is worth it for CrossFit boxes and martial arts schools — its roots and feature set fit how those gyms run.
 For boutique class-based studios (pilates, yoga, barre, dance), the CrossFit / martial arts overhead adds paid-for complexity that doesn't apply to daily workflows.
 Studio shape matters more than aggregate ratings.

 what studios praise